 Jenkins is a third-generation off-road driver.
 His daughter, whom he’s welcomed to the active sport, is the fourth.
 He and his family, along with other members of the town’s Cliffhangers Four Wheel Drive Club, have spent some 40 years developing trail systems that now catch national cheers.
 “In Farmington, it’s easy to get out and get into the different levels of extreme rock crawling,” he says.

 The challenging conditions, accessible trails, and well-developed visitor amenities, such as campgrounds and restrooms, beckon drivers to Brown Springs and Chokecherry Canyon.
-They’re part of the 19,000-acre Glade Run Recreation Area, which also hosted the World Extreme Rock Crawling (W.E.
-Rock) Grand Nationals Championship, from 2016 to 2019.
-Drivers attempted to conquer boulders, steep climbs, and rock ledges.
+They’re part of the 19,000-acre Glade Run Recreation Area, which also hosts the World Extreme Rock Crawling (W.E.
+Rock) Grand Nationals Championship, from 2016 to 2019 and again in 2021.
+Drivers attempt to conquer boulders, steep climbs, and rock ledges.
 Dunes Vehicle Recreation Area and Head Canyon OHV Recreation Area are other popular destinations for the sport.

 OHV isn’t the only rough-and-ready sport for outdoorsy folks in Farmington.
 Glade Run Recreation Area’s slick rock, sandy arroyos, and rolling terrain also draw mountain bikers.
 “There’s probably well over 100 miles of trails in the area with new trails added all the time,” says Joey Merriman, co-owner of local outfitter Bisti Bicycles.
 “We’ve got awesome weather year-round.”